sudorandom/kmcd.dev/content/posts/2025/encryption-vs-compression/index.md

 ### Security Implications

-Hopefully you are convinced that "Compress then Encrypt" is the rule to use in all cases, right?
+Hopefully, you're convinced that "Compress then Encrypt" is the rule to use in all cases, right?
 Almost.
-There's one huge exception where this exact sequence can create a subtle but powerful security hole.
+There's one major exception where this exact sequence can create a subtle but powerful security hole.

 When an attacker can influence data that gets compressed and then encrypted, they can create a "compression oracle" to slowly guess secret information.
 Compression leaks information because matching patterns in the data cause it to shrink more, so the final size becomes a side-channel that reveals details about the original content.
-This is the foundation of two infamous attacks: CRIME and BREACH.
+This forms the basis of two infamous attacks: CRIME and BREACH.

 #### CRIME: The Attack That Killed TLS Compression

-The **CRIME** attack went after compression that was happening directly at the TLS layer—the 'S' in HTTPS.
+The **CRIME** attack went after compression that was happening directly at the TLS layer, the 'S' in HTTPS.

 1. **The Attack:** CRIME allowed an attacker to steal secret authentication cookies.
 They'd trick a victim's browser into sending requests containing their cookie, and they would inject their own guesses for the cookie's value into the request.
 By watching the size of the final encrypted response from the server, they could see when their guess matched a character in the real cookie, because the compressed size would shrink just a tiny bit.
 They could repeat this to uncover the secret, one character at a time.

-2. **The Impact:** The fallout was immediate and total.
+2. **The Impact:** The consequences were immediate and severe.
 Everyone realized that letting the TLS protocol itself handle compression was a footgun waiting to go off.
-It was quickly disabled in all major browsers and is now **explicitly forbidden in the TLS 1.3 specification.** It's gone for good.
+It was quickly disabled in all major browsers and is now **forbidden in the TLS 1.3 specification.** It's gone for good.

 #### BREACH: The Attack That Won't Go Away

-**BREACH** is CRIME's younger, more stubborn sibling.
+BREACH is CRIME's younger, more persistent sibling.
 It targets compression at the HTTP level (the `gzip` or `brotli` your web server uses), not the TLS layer.

-1. **The Attack:** The principle is the same.
+1. **The Attack:** The idea is the same.
 An attacker tricks a browser into sending repeated requests, but this time they are trying to guess a secret embedded in the HTML of the response body, like a hidden CSRF token.
 If the response contains both the secret and some input from the attacker (like a reflected search term), they can once again watch the compressed size to build a compression oracle.

    BREACH only works when the response includes **both** attacker-controlled input and a secret *in the same compressed payload*.
 If your application never mixes these, the attack isn't possible.

-2. **The Impact:** We can't just turn off HTTP compression—the performance hit to the web would be catastrophic.
-So, the burden of stopping BREACH falls on application developers, with a few key strategies:
+2. **The Impact:** We can't just turn off HTTP compression, as the performance hit to the web would be catastrophic.
+So, stopping BREACH falls on application developers, with a few key strategies:

-    - **SameSite Cookies:** Using `SameSite=Strict` on your session cookies is a powerful defense as it prevents the browser from sending them on any cross-site requests, blocking the core attack vector.
-While many applications must use `SameSite=Lax` for practical navigation, it also significantly reduces the risk by withholding cookies on cross-origin subrequests, thwarting the most common BREACH scenarios.
+    Using `SameSite=Strict` on your session cookies is a strong defense as it prevents the browser from sending them on any cross-site requests, blocking the main attack vector.
+While many applications must use `SameSite=Lax` for practical navigation, it also significantly reduces the risk by withholding cookies on cross-origin subrequests, preventing the most common BREACH scenarios.

-    - **Separation is Key:** The best defense is to never mix secrets and user-controllable data in the same compressed response.
+    The best defense is to never mix secrets and user-controllable data in the same compressed response.

-    - **Add Randomness:** Obscure the true length by adding a random number of bytes to the response, making the compression ratio useless to an attacker.
+    Obscure the true length by adding a random number of bytes to the response, making the compression ratio useless to an attacker.

-    - **Rate-Limiting:** Slow down attackers so the thousands of requests needed for the attack become impractical.
+    Use rate-limiting to slow down attackers so the thousands of requests needed for the attack become impractical.

 ### Further Reading